 A notebook and your phone for taking notes.

-We’ll have a bonfire lunch with hot dogs (and a vegetarian option).
 Bring a dish to share, plus your own plate and utensils.

 If there’s heavy rain or snow, we’ll reschedule.